FaserF/ha-db_infoscreen/README.md

   - **departure**: Only shows departure times.
 - **platforms** (optional): If your station has multiple platforms and you want to filter by a specific platform, you can use this setting.
 Enter the platform(s) as a comma-separated list (e.g., `1, 2, 3`).
 This will ensure that the integration fetches data only for the specified platforms.
 If left empty, data for all platforms will be shown.
 - **via_stations** (optional): You can filter one or more stations where the Train has to go through.
 Enter the platform(s) as a comma-separated list (e.g., `München-Pasing,München-Ost`).
 This will ensure that the integration fetches data only when the Train has a stop at those stations.
+- **ignored_train_types** (optional): You can configure the integration to ignore certain types of trains or buses.
+This is useful if you only want to see specific types of departures.
+If you are missing a train type, please add a feature request or pull request.
+Please note, that filtering wont work for all stations, it wont work for `Bensberg, Bergisch Gladbach` as an example.

 Note: You are limited to adding 30 sensors, if you are not using a custom_api_url.